Observability¶

 "rotate" |

-"rotate" for automatic rotation; "watched" for external rotation via logrotate. |
+"rotate" for automatic rotation, "watched" for external rotation via logrotate. |

 log_lifecycle |